California State Registration

 Your application should include the franchisor's financial statements audited by an independent certified public accountant.
 The financial statements required to be filed include:

-- A balance sheet as of a date within 90 days prior to the application filing date;
+- A balance sheet with a date that is within 90 days prior to the application filing date;

-- Profit and loss statements for each of the three fiscal years preceding the date of the balance sheet;
+- Profit and loss statements for each of the 3 fiscal years preceding the date of the balance sheet;

 - Profit and loss statements for the period between the close of the last fiscal year and the date of the balance sheet.